 - About 3 in 5 consumers check their email on the go and 75% of Americans say they use their smartphones most often to check email.
-(Fluent) Not optimizing emails for mobile is simply no longer an option.
+(Fluent)

 - Triggered emails, which are messages delivered only when an individual has taken a certain action such as subscribing or abandoning a shopping cart, have a 71% higher average open rate and 102% higher average click-through rate compared to general newsletters.
 (Benchmark Email) Marketers should experiment with adding more types of triggered emails to their marketing mix.

 - Customer testimonials and making subscribers aware of new products or services tie for the second-most effective re-targeting campaigns, with 37% reporting using them effectively.
 Coupons/discounts and surveys are also considered by more to be effective than ineffective, though the gap is narrower for surveys than for other types.